aaron-em/long-s-mode.el/README.md

 to reſult in a fork hoſted ſomewhere elſe.
 I'd be obliged if you'd drop me a line to let me know about it.

-*The repository in which you find this file is named 'long-s-mode.el' for reasons of Github's apparent incapacity to support repositories whose names contain characters outside the ISO-8859-1 range.*
+The repoſitory in which you find this file is named 'long-s-mode.el' for reaſons of Github's apparent incapacity to ſupport repoſitories whoſe names contain characters outſide the ISO-8859-1 range.

 [WIKI]: http://en.wikipedia.org/wiki/Long_s
 [REPO]: https://github.com/aaron-em/ſ-mode.el